From Innermost to Full Almost-Sure Termination of Probabilistic Term Rewriting

-This web site contains additional information on our paper “From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity”.
+This website contains additional information on our paper “From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity”.
 The conference version of our paper was published at FoSSaCS 2024 and a longer conference version including all appendices is available at arXiv.

+The easiest way to run AProVE is via its web interface (for PTRSs in WST format or in ARI format).
 In addition, recent releases of AProVE are available for download on GitHub.
-Master_2023_12_29 is the newest release that is able to analyze full almost-sure termination (fAST) by checking the conditions of our newly developed theorems and then analyzing innermost almost-sure termination (iAST).
-For termination analysis of probabilistic term rewrite systems, the following dependencies have to be installed (see here for more installation instructions):
+Master_2025_06_04 is the newest release that is able to analyze full almost-sure termination (fAST) by checking the conditions of our newly developed theorems and then analyzing innermost almost-sure termination (iAST).
+Moreover, it can analyze the expected runtime complexity (derivational complexity) using our newly developed theorems by analyzing the expected innermost runtime complexity (derivational complexity) instead.
+For the analysis of probabilistic term rewrite systems, the following dependencies have to be installed (see here for more installation instructions):

 Extending the path environment is necessary so that AProVE can find these programs.